What is MAP doing to help Palestinians in Gaza and the West Bank?

 Mental health support

-- Delivering psychiatric care, psychotherapy, and medications at MAP’s Solidarity Polyclinic and Al Aqsa Hospital.
+Offering psychiatric care, psychotherapy, and mental health medications at Al Aqsa Hospital.

 Protection